 For a small business owner, December is the busiest month of the year.
 Between holidays, tax season approaching, and the end of the 4th quarter, free time is closer to a distant memory than a reality.
-Maintaining your Instagram account is one of the responsibilities that tends to fall by the wayside for other, more necessary tasks.
 But staying relevant on Instagram is important, especially during the holiday season where people will be shopping more than ever.
 Here are some easy December Instagram ideas to keep your Instagram feed looking fun and festive!

 Related: Holiday Marketing eBook (free download)